hmunye/tcp/README.md

 - Waits on the process to complete and cleans up on SIGINT and SIGTERM signals

-You can now use `10.0.0.1` as the source address and `10.0.0.2` as the destination to establish or listen for connections.
+You can now use `10.0.0.1` as the source address and `10.0.0.2` as the destination to establish or listen for TCP connections.

 Example: